 The use of leverage, the supply of capital flowing into the markets, and the path of inflation are perennial client concerns.
 While top-line growth is sought after, private equity investments tend to be longer-term and less liquid.
 This means origination and due diligence capabilities become even more critical in evaluating the risks and value creation potential of an opportunity.

-As part of that assessment, in the first quarter of 2021, the PFG group completed its second annual ESG survey of general partners with whom the firm maintains an active relationship.
-This year our survey focused on diversity & inclusion (D&I) initiatives, given the growing momentum behind gender and racial equity issues – especially in light of the pandemic’s impact, which we believe has placed greater pressure on women and minority communities and increased the urgency of addressing these issues.
+As part of that assessment, in the first quarter of 2022, the PFG group completed its third annual ESG survey of general partners with whom the firm maintains an active relationship.
+This year our survey once again focused on diversity and inclusion (D&I) initiatives, given the growing attention to gender and racial equity issues.

 Collaboration is critical to the team on many levels – and because collaboration is at the core of PineBridge culture, it’s easy to achieve, whether our colleagues are across the room or across the globe.
 “In my opinion, it’s so easy to access the expertise across our firm,” says Hwang.
 “I can just walk across the floor or pick up the phone and connect with a colleague on our equity or fixed income teams.
 I believe that adding the input of local analysts in our network means we leave no stone unturned.”

-Alcaide adds, “We collaborate across our global team to connect the dots across sectors and geographies.
-We want, and need, information to be fluid across our platform, and we make sure everyone has an incentive to share their expertise and experience whenever it’s needed.”
+The global PFG team collaborates to connect the dots across sectors and geographies and aims to make access to information fluid across the platform – and ensuring that each team member is able to share their expertise and experience whenever it’s needed.

 He continues, “We believe people learn more by being involved in the process, so we strive to expose all of our junior talent to our broad platform and encourage them to ask questions.
 We expect our junior people to be able to take the information they’re given, analyze it, and draw their own conclusions.
 We believe this makes our team better at what we do.”